CerebralPalsyDeveloper/CerebralPalsyLikeMe-Rebuild/cplm-backend/README.md

 # Cerebral Palsy Like Me - Backend

-A Fastify-based REST API backend for the CP Like Me application, designed to help individuals with cerebral palsy find specialists and assistive devices.
+A Fastify-based REST API backend for the Cerebral Palsy Like Me application, designed to help individuals with cerebral palsy find specialists and assistive devices.

 ## 🚀 Features